EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Method

-The only tuning parameter in the above procedure is the temperature $\beta$.
-Higher values force the probability vector $\hat{\boldsymbol{\varepsilon}}$ to get closer to the prior distribution $\boldsymbol{\pi} = (\pi^1,\ldots, \pi^M)$ that is created to take into account the budget required by each head to produce a prediction.
+\end{proposition} The only tuning parameter in the above procedure is the temperature $\beta$.
+Higher values force the probability vector $\hat{\boldsymbol{\varepsilon}}$ to get closer to the prior distribution $\boldsymbol{\pi} $ that is created to take into account the budget required by each head to produce a prediction.
+Last but not least, The empirical risk factors $\hat{R}^{\ell}$ in Equation~\eqref{eq:pbExpWeighConstraint} allow the rejection rates $\hat{\boldsymbol{\varepsilon}}^{\ell}$ to depend on the head performances on the training data, \emph{i.e.,} layers with good classifiers will be selected more often.

+One main advantage of aggregation with exponential weights is that it is supported by strong theoretical performance.
+Let us focus on the misclassification risk $\mathcal{R}(g) := \mathbb{P}\left( g(\bX) \neq Y\right)$.
+Following the analysis in~\cite{Dalalyan_2008,RigolletTsyb12ExponentialWeighting}, we can show the following result. \begin{theorem} Consider $\hat{g}^{\text{EERO}}$ the classifier resulting from our aggregation procedure (whose formal definition is given in\eqref{proofdef:EERO}).
+Conditionally on $\mathcal{D}_{n_1}$, the data used to train the heads $\hat{g}^{1}\ldots \hat{g}^{M}$, we have

+\end{theorem} Notice that the above Oracle inequality shows that our aggregation procedure $\hat{g}^{\text{EERO} }$ is at least as good (up to a log factor) as the best head that satisfies the budget constraint.
+In addition, without \emph{prior} knowledge on the budget, one may consider the uniform probabilities $\pi^{\ell} = 1/M $ and recover the classical bound of order $\log(M)$.

+\begin{remark} Our methodology fits well for the problem of Budgeted Batch Classification.
+However, the notion of batch is not important for our purpose.
+As expressed in the above algorithm~\eqref{eq:pbExpWeigh}-\eqref{eq:pbExpWeighConstraint} (see also Proposition~\ref{prop:rejectionratedefinition}), the only information that is required to calibrate the probability of rejections vector $\hat{\boldsymbol{\varepsilon}}$ is the average budget for classifying one instance. \end{remark} \begin{remark} EERO methodology takes advantage of aggregation with exponential weights to compromise between accuracy and budget consumption.
+However in the particular case of only one auxiliary head, there is no need for aggregation -- the budget is split between the auxiliary head and the last layer.
+We have developed such particular case in Appendix~\ref{app:TwoHeads} and run experiments in that case as well using the ResNet-18 architecture illustrated in Figure~\ref{fig:resnet} on CIFAR-100. \end{remark}